Simon-Kucher Case Interview Guide: Pricing, Format, and How to Prepare (2026)

 Round 1: Two 30-Minute Interviews

-According to Glassdoor interview reports, candidates consistently describe the first-round experience as well-organized and fast-moving.
-Interviewers are described as "very motivated" and "insightful" — they're not trying to trick you.
-They want to see whether you can apply pricing logic under pressure.
+Candidate review sites consistently describe the first-round experience as well-organized and fast-moving.
+Treat those reports as directional, not official policy: the useful takeaway is that interviewers want to see whether you can apply pricing logic under pressure.

 What to expect in Round 1: